NestYourCSS/NestYourCSS/README.md

 -   **Deep Accessibility:** Fully navigable and usable with screen readers, thanks to extensive ARIA implementation.
 -   **Awwwards-Inspired UI/UX:** A focus on smooth animations, visual appeal, and a high-quality user experience.

-## Key Learning Points

-This project accidentally became a masterclass modern-day front-end web development.
-Here are the biggest takeaways:

-- **The 'Why' Behind Frameworks:** I now have a fundamental appreciation for why frameworks exist.
-Experiencing the frustrations of vanilla CSS & JS firsthand really gives you a deep understanding of the problems frameworks solve, but I also now value the fine-grained control you get from them.

-- **Performance, by Default:** Treating Lighthouse as a guide rather than a final score, explored the Performance and Rendering tabs in DevTools, and began naturally favouring composite-only CSS properties for animations while I code.

-- **The Hidden Cost of AI:** Dabbled in using a little AI to speed up boilerplate JS code - it worked well, but also introduced subtle bugs that often decided not to surface until days, sometimes weeks later.
-This taught me the importance of genuinely understanding every line of code you ship. `// TODO: completely revamp nesting logic`.

-- **Real-World Accessibility:** Writing crawler-friendly, semantic HTML wasn't enough.
-Dove deep into the world of ARIA's roles and properties to make the site genuinely usable with screen readers.

-- **Modern CSS is awesome:** I got to play with everything from `@layer` and container queries to relative color syntax.
-It pushed me to follow W3C drafts, and now I seriously can't wait for native mixins and functions (currently on the standards track!).

 ## Getting Started

 To get a local copy up and running for development or contribution, follow these simple steps.